Code-Institute-Submissions/niallon-MS1/README.md

 - As explained above, for frequent users, the homepage will act as an announcement page to alert frequent visitors of any upcoming news or events.
 - They will also have access to the bands full music library via the Listen Here link.

+### Further Testing
+- The site was tested on Google Chrome, Microsoft Edge and Internet Explorer browsers.
+- Testing was performed on a wide range of devices such as Samsung Galaxy/iPhone8 phones, tablet screens and Desktop screens.
+- Friends and family memebers were asked to test the site to ensure a full range of screens were reached and that all links performed correctly.